ahlstromcj/seq66/README.md

 grid-pattern interface, MIDI automation for live performance, sets and playlists for song management, scale/chord-aware piano-roll interface, song editor for creative composition, and control via mouse, keystrokes, and MIDI.
-Supports NSM (New Session Manager) on Linux, can also be run headless.
-Note that it does not support audio samples, just MIDI.
+Includes mute-groups so that a set of patterns can be enabled/disabled with one keystroke or MIDI control Supports NSM (New Session Manager) on Linux, can also be run headless.
+It does not support audio samples, just MIDI.

 __Seq66__ is a refactoring of the Qt version of Sequencer64/Kepler34, reboots of __Seq24__ with modern C++ and new features.
 Linux users can build this